Average-case Acceleration Through Spectral Density Estimation: Optimal Method under the Exponential Distribution

-\section{Optimal method under the exponential distribution}
+\section{Optimal Method under the Exponential Distribution}

-In this section, we assume that the expected spectral density follows an exponential distribution:
+In this section we assume that the expected spectral distribution follows an exponential distribution:

-where $\lambda_0$ is the rate parameter of the distribution.
-This setting is similar to the analysis of algorithms for minimizing convex, non-smooth functions.
+where $\lambda_0$ is a free parameter of the distribution.
+In this case the largest eigenvalue ($\equiv$ Lipschitz gradient constant) is unbounded, and so this setting can be identified the convex but non-smooth setting.

-Because of Theorem \ref{thm:optimal_polynomial}, to derive the optimal algorithm, its sufficient to find the sequence of residual orthogonal polynomials with respect to the weight function $\lambda\mu(\lambda)$.
-Orthogonal (non-residual) polynomials for this weight function have been studied under the name of \textit{generalized Laguerre polynomials} \citep[p.
-781]{abramowitz1972handbook}.
-Finding the residual orthogonal polynomials is then just a matter of finding the appropriate normalization, which is given by the following lemma:
+A consequence of Theorem~\ref{thm:optimal_polynomial} is that deriving the optimal algorithm is equivalent to finding the sequence of residual orthogonal polynomials with respect to the weight function $\lambda\dif\mu(\lambda)$.
+Orthogonal (non-residual) polynomials for this weight function when $\dif\mu$ is an exponential distribution have been studied under the name of \textit{generalized Laguerre polynomials} \citep[p.\,781]{abramowitz1972handbook}.
+There is a constant factor between the orthogonal and \emph{residual} orthogonal polynomial, and so the latter can be constructed from the former by finding the appropriate normalization that makes the polynomial residual.
+This normalization is given by the following lemma:

 \begin{restatable}{lemma}{laguerrepoly} The sequence of scaled Laguerre polynomials